Automattic/Co-Authors-Plus/README.md

 * Add check for `filter_get_avatar_url` to ensure valid second parameter #707
 * `add_coauthors()` accepts ID parameter now #685 and ensures valid term slug used #708
 * `filter_count_user_posts` checks that user ID returns valid user object #714
+* Added post count instructions in readme FAQ for CPTs #713

 **3.4.1**
 * Fix an issue that may arise in bulk edit #700